DoD-Platform-One/Twistlock/docs/DEVELOPMENT_MAINTENANCE.md

     Cluster autoscaler will often scale up/down nodes which can result in defenders spinning up and getting torn down.
     As long as the number of defenders online is equal to the number of nodes everything is working as expected.

+# automountServiceAccountToken
+The mutating Kyverno policy named `update-automountserviceaccounttokens` is leveraged to harden all ServiceAccounts in this package with `automountServiceAccountToken: false`.
+This policy is configured by namespace in the Big Bang umbrella chart repository at [chart/templates/kyverno-policies/values.yaml](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/chart/templates/kyverno-policies/values.yaml?ref_type=heads).

+This policy revokes access to the K8s API for Pods utilizing said ServiceAccounts.
+If a Pod truly requires access to the K8s API (for app functionality), the Pod is added to the `pods:` array of the same mutating policy.
+This grants the Pod access to the API, and creates a Kyverno PolicyException to prevent an alert.

 # Twistlock Accounts Group Documentation

 You can use Account Groups to combine access to multiple cloud accounts with similar or different applications that span multiple divisions or business units, so that you can manage administrative access to these accounts from Prisma Cloud.